cshaffer/cshaffer.github.io/_posts/2015-01-29-draper-decorates-assigned.md

 {% endhighlight %}

-Silly me, I should have kept reading the draper documentation and got to the part about `decorates_assigned` which would instead let me do this:
+Silly me, I should have kept reading the draper documentation and got to the part about `decorates_assigned` which would let me do this instead:

 {% highlight ruby %}
 # app/controllers/widgets_controller.rb